 Now, through the blood of Christ, you may draw near to the Lord to minister before him (Ephesians 2:13).
 What a great and wonderful privilege this is.
 Keep your eyes open and your ears attentive to hear what God is saying to you.
 Have the courage to speak and the faith to pray the prayer of faith.
 You are a much-loved child of God.
 Your prayers are powerful.

 I don’t feel very like Elijah.
 He prayed and it wouldn’t rain for three and a half years.
 And it didn’t.
-I prayed it wouldn’t rain for our daughter’s wedding.
+I prayed that it wouldn’t rain at our daughter’s wedding.
 It didn’t.
 It snowed!

 Verse of the Day